burlachenkok/exploring-python3/python3-note.md

 python3 test.py
 ```

-For comparison, you can create equivalent code in C++:
+Only if you wish to compare C++ and Python code you can create (or find) equivalent code for your Python Logic.
+For example this is the following code:

 ```cpp
 #include <iostream>